Karnataka Gazette vs Central Gazette for Name Change: Which One Do You Actually Need?

 Updating records in a central university or IIT? → Central gazette.

 Passport name change? → Either works technically.
-Central is smoother with most passport offices.
+Central is smoother with most passport

 NRI with foreign immigration documents? → Central gazette, and consider the apostille.